Rites of Passage and the Courage to Rewrite Your Story

 “I am you and you are me / This mortal dress of reality.”

 Many of us grew up with the belief that youth was a sanctuary, that denial was a shelter.
-Monti emphasizes that spiritual transformation requires more than wishing for a new ending; it demands choosing, speaking, and living a new story again and again, even while the old one still clings.
+Monti emphasizes that spiritual transformation requires more than wishing for a new ending; it demands choosing, speaking, and living a new story again and again, even if the old one still clings.

 In the hall of antlers, inhabited by witnesses and wisdom, our heroine learns that fear can become a teacher, avoidance a bridge, and courage a natural extension of our confidence.
 Initiation is a door to spiritual growth.